graasp/NudeNet/README.md

 **Looking for contributors/ maintainers for this repo**:
-I have become busy with office related stuff in the last years, still trying to maintain this repo as it is the current best OSS option for nudity detection, Looking for interested mainttainer, who can add/ work on more features for this repo (with my help of course)
+I have become busy with other stuff in the last years, still trying to maintain this repo as it is the current best OSS option for nudity detection, Looking for interested mainttainer, who can add/ work on more features for this repo (with my help of course)

 # NudeNet: lightweight Nudity detection